apify/mcp-client-capabilities/README.md

-This package strives to be the most up-to-date database of all [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) clients and their capabilities, to enable the MCP servers understand what features the clients support and how to respond to them in order to provide the best user and agent experience.
+This package strives to be the most up-to-date database of all [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) clients and their capabilities, to enable MCP servers understand what features an MCP client supports and how to respond to it in order to provide the best user and agent experience.
+Unfortunately, the MCP protocol capability negotiation during the initial handshake is not sufficient for that—see [Background](#background) bellow for details.

 In other words, this package is the programmatic version of the [community MCP clients](https://modelcontextprotocol.io/clients#feature-support-matrix) table.